jeremykendall/hexohm-calculator/README.md

 Since it's a pain to calculate the output voltage of the potentiometer, the only valid pot settings are 0 - 100, counting by 10s.

+The output voltage used to calculate wattage may not reflect reality.
+I have yet to find anyone who has actually measured the output voltage of a Hexohm v3 who has also posted that data anywhere, so I went with a table I found somewhere on the internet.
+Because if it's on the internet it must be true.

 ## As a Dependency

 No idea why you'd want to, but if you want to add the `hexohm-calculator` to your own app you can do so using